SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 #.
 Click "Edit."
 #.
 Add or remove OAuth scopes as desired.

-For a full list of options, see the :ref:`connected_app` task reference documentation.
+For a full list of options, run the :ref:`connected_app` task reference documentation.